What Rhymes With Juul?

 Nicotine is both a stimulant and a relaxant: it peps you up when you’re tired, and if you’re anxious it calms you down.

 This is not true.
-Nicotine is a stimulant certainly, having an effect similar to drinking a cup of coffee: it raises the heart rate and puts your blood pressure up.
+Nicotine is certainly a stimulant, having an effect similar to drinking a cup of coffee: it raises the heart rate and puts your blood pressure up.
 But it’s not a relaxant – this is an illusion.

 Nicotine, the all-purpose drug